SA Health Palliative Care Project

 • four priority areas

-• specific actions that we will commit to over the next 5 years to shape the palliative care system so that more people can die well in South Australia
+• specific actions that we will commit to over the next 5 years to shape the palliative care system so that more people can die well in South Australia.

-Key deliverables identified in South Australia’s Palliative Care Strategic Framework 2022-2027 are a statewide Services Plan and Model of Care Framework which will inform improvements and investment in SA Health administered palliative care services over the next five years.
+Key deliverables identified in South Australia’s Palliative Care Strategic Framework 2022-2027 are a statewide services plan and model of care framework which will inform improvements and investment in SA Health administered palliative care services over the next five years.
 This will deliver best practice holistic and high quality services, with equitable and easy access for all palliative care consumers.

 One of the first steps in this work, was to better understand current palliative care service delivery and access across SA, including any opportunities for improvement.
-The SA Specialist Palliative Care Current State Analysis was completed in March 2023, informed by contributions and stories posted on this YourSAy page by the South Australian public, review of published documentation, data analysis, stakeholder interviews, and a series of case study discussions with ten palliative care consumers and/or their families and carers.
+The SA Specialist Palliative Care Current State Analysis report was completed in March 2023, informed by contributions and stories posted on this YourSAy page by the South Australian public, review of published documentation, data analysis, stakeholder interviews, and a series of case study discussions with ten palliative care consumers and/or their families and carers.

 What are the next steps?